TestPrep — Worldwide Online Tutoring

 Affordable 8-month AP English Language and Composition group preparation

-Live online lessons three hours a week with a specialist AP English Language and Composition tutor — structured preparation through to the May AP exam.
+Live online lessons three hours a week with a specialist AP English Language and Composition tutor — structured preparation through to the AP exam on 12 May 2027.

 Duration